Arborn History, Family Crest & Coats of Arms

 Early Origins of the Arborn family

 The surname Arborn was first found in Surrey where the family trace their lineage back to Abernon listed in the Domesday Book having sprang from the fief of that name in Normandy.
 He was a tenant in chief in Surrey, giving name to Stoke Daubernon.
 Conjecturally, the surname is descended from the tenant of the lands of Guildford and East Mosely, held by Roger de Abernon or Arburnam of Abenon in Calvados, the Norman Baron.

 Early History of the Arborn family

-Another 341 words (24 lines of text) covering the years 1190, 1100, 1510, 1600 and 1188 are included under the topic Early Arborn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arborn research.
+Another 171 words (12 lines of text) covering the years 1190, 1100, 1510, 1600, 1188, 1628 and 1612 are included under the topic Early Arborn History in all our PDF Extended History products and printed products wherever possible.

 Arborn Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Arborn include Dabernon, Darbernum, Dabernoun, Daberon, Daborne, d'Arborn, Arborn, Arbon, Arboune, Arbouin, Arbernus, Abborne, Aborn, Aborne, Abourne, Aberon and many more.